PoliticalGraveyard.com

 Glasgow, Benjamin J. — of Jackson, Jackson County, Mich.
 Republican.
 Dry goods merchant; mayor of Jackson, Mich., 1907-09.
 Burial location unknown.

 Glasgow, Cassius L. (b.
 1859) — of Nashville, Barry County, Mich.
 Born in Allen Township, Hillsdale County, Mich., February 16, 1859.
 Republican.
-Member of Michigan state senate 15th District, 1903-06; candidate in primary for Governor of Michigan, 1920; delegate to Republican National Convention from Michigan, 1932.
+Member of Michigan state senate 15th District, 1903-06; candidate for Governor of Michigan, 1920; delegate to Republican National Convention from Michigan, 1932.
 Member, Freemasons; Knights of Pythias.
 Burial location unknown.

 Glasgow, Edward J. — of Missouri.
 U.S. Commercial Agent (Consul) in Chihuahua, 1846-49.
 Burial location unknown.